 The Audit Committee has examined the qualifications, performance and independence of the Auditors and has ensured that the Auditors are registered with the Canadian Public Accountability Board as compliant participants.
 The Audit Committee examines the quality of the work performed by the Auditors annually, in order to make an informed recommendation concerning the appointment of the audit firm which will act as external auditors of the Company.
-In 2022, this evaluation, which was discussed with the Auditors focused on the capitalization of prototypes development costs and the evaluation of the net realizable value of inventories.
+In 2023, this evaluation, which was discussed with the Auditors focused on the evaluation of the net realizable value of inventories.